Rhinesuchus: Description

 Rhinesuchus whaitsi probably reached a mass of 100 kg.
-Counts of lines of arrested growth (LAG) indicate that like many amphibians, Rhinesuchus grew seasonally and was able to live more than 30 years.
+Counts of lines of arrested growth (LAGs) indicate that like many amphibians, Rhinesuchus grew seasonally and was able to live more than 30 years.
 They also indicate that Rhinesuchus was able to sustain prolonged periods of stress, either climatic or nutritional, and that portions of its skeleton may have experienced more sustained growth.

 Taxonomy

 The type species is Rhinesuchus whaitsi.
 Two more species, R. africanus and R. wadiai, are considered to be nomina dubia.
 R. broomianus and R. beaufortensis have been synonymized with R. whaitsi, while R. capensis has been moved out of the genus into Rhinesuchoides.
 Muchocephalus has also been synonymized with R. whaitsi.

 Rhinesuchus major (Broom, 1911) from the Free State was later synonymized with Uranocentrodon senekalensis.

 The first rhinesuchid from outside southern Africa was described as Rhinesuchus wolgodvinensis (Yacovlev, 1916).
 The specimen, collected from Early Triassic beds from Russia, was considered the first Rhinesuchus from the Triassic, although currently it is considered, instead, a wetlugasaurid.